structured-commons/structured-commons.github.io/src/content/pages/mission.rst

 - to provide transparent evaluation methods for scientific works and researchers, including ranking and filtering of "top" publications, based on public evidence.

+See the specification document `SCEP 100`__ for an overview of how this is achieved.

 The Structured Commons publication channels *can* operate side by side with existing publishers (of journals & conference proceedings), but they also enable alternate business models that can compete